Community High School students receive daily instruction in Literature, Reading, and Language Arts.

-The History Department's curriculum covers world history and a three-part sequence of United States history, civics and government.
+The History Department's curriculum covers world history and a three-part sequence of United States history, civics, and government.
 Students develop an understanding of historical concepts through the study of human experience.
-They examine how societies have attempted to control and govern themselves over the past centuries.
-The study of geography and contemporary affairs is an integral part of the coursework.
-Emphasis is placed on the development of critical thinking skills and study skills.
+They examine how societies have attempted to control and govern themselves over centuries.
+Studying geography and contemporary affairs is an integral part of the coursework—we emphasize the development of critical thinking skills and study skills.

-The Science Department's goal is to foster the development of scientifically literate students who possess the understanding of scientific concepts and processes required for personal and societal decision making.
-All courses include discussions and lectures with an emphasis on organization and study skills, critical thinking and lab activities.
-The lab activities are designed to reinforce content as well as assess student understanding of applied concepts.
+The Science Department's goal is to foster the development of scientifically literate students who possess the understanding of scientific concepts and processes required for personal and societal decision-making.
+All courses include discussions and lectures emphasizing organization, study skills, critical thinking, and lab activities.
+The lab activities reinforce content and assess student understanding of applied concepts.

-Community High School offers students an extensive Health Education program, which includes a family life curriculum that is aligned with New Jersey's Core Curriculum Content Standards.
-A variety of special programs and individual speakers dealing with health and safety issues are also provided each year.
+Community High School offers students an extensive Health Education program, including a family life curriculum aligned with New Jersey's Core Curriculum Content Standards.
+Each year we provide a variety of special programs and individual speakers dealing with health and safety issues.

-Community High School provides many opportunities for its students to excel athletically by offering a wide variety of recreational and interscholastic activities.
-Intramural sports offerings include flag football, indoor soccer, volleyball, and basketball.
+Community High School provides many opportunities for its students to excel by offering various recreational and interscholastic activities.
+Intramural sports include flag football, indoor soccer, volleyball, and basketball.
 Students are also encouraged to compete in the varsity sports program.
 Community High School has excellent facilities for these activities, including a newly renovated full-size gymnasium, weight training area, and a state-of-the-art "Field of Dreams".
-The "Field of Dreams", which is shared by both the Lower School and High School, includes soccer and softball fields, a running track, picnic facilities, fitness stations, and an outdoor classroom and sitting areas, creating an overall park-like atmosphere.
+The "Field of Dreams", shared by both the Lower School and High School, includes soccer and softball fields, a running track, picnic facilities, fitness stations, and an outdoor classroom and sitting areas, creating an overall park-like atmosphere.

-At Community High School, all students are assigned Google Chromebooks which are loaded with assistive technology programs to support each student in succeeding.
+At Community High School, all students use Google Chromebooks loaded with assistive technology programs to support each student's success.

-In order to bring a fresh approach to teaching and learning, each classroom is equipped with Smartboard technology which is a visual collaborative tool, used by students and teachers to access web links, video, music, graphics and text.
+Our high-tech classrooms use interactive whiteboard technology, a visual collaborative tool used by students and teachers to access web links, video, music, graphics, and text.
 The interactive screens provide visual and auditory learning.
-A list of our student subscriptions may be found here.